goperreault/goperreault.github.io/bustourreflection.md

 *Mural at entrance*
 ![muralentrance](./tourpics/muralentrance.jpg)

-*Mural Wall with depiction of the Komagata Maru*
+*Mural with depiction of the Komagata Maru*
 ![muralwall](./tourpics/muralwall.jpg)

 *Statue of Maharaja Ranjit Singh*